-AGLPA strongly supports continued funding for the Port Infrastructure Development Grant Program and urges Congress to include $293 million in the FY2020 Transportation Appropriations Bill.
-We urge Congress to eliminate any restrictions that hinder Great Lakes ports from fairly competing for scarce dollars.
-If not, then we urge that 15% of port infrastructure development grant funds be earmarked to the Great Lakes region.
+AGLPA strongly supports continued funding for the Port Infrastructure Development Grant Program and urges Congress to include $500 million in the FY2021 Transportation Appropriations Bill.

 While the United States has federal grant programs for aviation, highway, rail and public transportation infrastructure, there has not been a federal assistance program specifically targeted at port infrastructure.
 Ports are eligible to apply for U.S. Department of Transportation “BUILD” and “INFRA” grants, but often find themselves competing with other important airport, highway or mass transit priorities in their communities.
 For this reason, a dedicated port infrastructure grant program is attractive.